stjda/Summer_Camp_Manager/README.md

 4) New code additions mu be peer approved
 5) Commit changes

-## Key Features
-- Automate and streamline workflow processes for STSJ
-- Progressive Web App (PWA) for enhanced user experience and offline functionality
-- Built using Node.js for server-side scripting
-- Utilizes two SQL databases:
-  - Master database for primary data storage
-  - Slave database for data replication and backup
-- Real-time data synchronization between master and slave databases
-- Responsive and user-friendly interface
-- Secure authentication and authorization mechanisms
-- Integration with existing STSJ systems and tools
-- My sql database: to run the schema use this: ```mysql -u username -p < /path/to/your/schema.sql```

 ## Technical Stack
 - Front-end:
   - React.js by Meta, HTML5, CSS3, Vite